Israeli fire kills Palestinian at Gaza border, with more protests ahead

 LETHAL FORCE

-“Friday is going to be a special day, they will see that we are not afraid,” said one Palestinian youth as he delivered tyres to the area.
-But Ahmed Ali, a 55-year-old teacher, said that while he wanted his family to see the tent camp, but would not come back on Friday.
+“Friday is going to be a special day, they will see that we are not afraid,” said one Palestinian youth as he delivered tires to the area.
+But Ahmed Ali, a 55-year-old teacher, said that while he wanted his family to see the tent camp, he would not come back on Friday.

 “I taught my children one day we will be returning to Jaffa, our home, but I can’t allow them to throw stones because the Israelis won’t hesitate to kill them,” he said.